Master's in Palliative Care Program Overview

 Interdisciplinary | The MSPC program offers an interdisciplinary model of learning, which is unique for palliative care and medical education.
 All students receive a whole-person centered education including physical, psychological, social, ethical, spiritual, cultural/language, and legal aspects of care.
 The program has been designed to provide incremental feedback and skill-building opportunities.
 You will learn both biomedical and allied health content side by side for a robust understanding of the material from different perspectives.

 Graduate Certificate Option | Additionally, the palliative care graduate certificate also offered by CU Anschutz consists of the first 12 credit hours of the master’s program, which means students who complete the certificate program can transition easily into the master’s program if they choose.
-If you think you aren’t quite ready for the full master’s degree, the certificate program offers you a short-term test drive.
+If you think you aren’t quite ready for the full master’s degree, the certificate program offers you a sample of its courses and a solid start if you choose to continue your education.

 Example Courses